bleunguts/bleunguts/portfolio2013.md

 _This section outlines the projects I have been involved in during the period 2008 – 2013._

+# Lloyds (BJSS consultant)

+**Period** _:_ Feb &#39;13 - Sep &#39;13

+**Length** _:_ 7 months

+**Team Members:** 3

+**Technologies:** WPF, C# .NET 4.5, PRISM, MVVM, WPFToolkit, NUnit, WCF SOAP WebServices

+**Environments:** Windows

+**Methodology:** Agile

+**Description:** WPF GUI development for LBG&#39;s core ecommerce FX system responsible for mark-up structuring and model pricing configuration store.
+WCF GUI client interfacing via WCF Web services with the Java SOAP web server.

+**Projects:**

+- Implemented features related to Dodd Frank regulations with enhancements to the model pricing configuration module used by trading to configure the FX pricing models
+- Coordinated face-to-face with the trading desk to source requirements for a WPF custom control which presented traders with a hybrid dropdown and check box control with tool tips to help them select different pricing configurations

 # Credit Agricole (BJSS consultant)

 **Period** _:_ Feb &#39;12 – Feb &#39;13